UWCubeSat/cpp-boot-camp/notes/inheritance-1.md

 **Dynamic polymorphism**, also called **runtime polymorphism**, is what happened in the earlier `printRank` example.
 Sometimes, for reasons we will examine in the next chapter, the compiler doesn't know which version of a function to call until runtime

-Here's another way to put it: sometime, the correct function to call can only be determined at runtime, depending on the actual type of object that the function is called on
+Here's another way to put it: sometimes, the correct function to call can only be determined at runtime, depending on the actual type of object that the function is called on
 - When we called `printRank()` in `main()`, notice how we were able to pass (as an argument) an object of either type `Animal`, `Bun`, or `KingBun`
-- In `printRank()`, the parameter `ani` has type `Animal&`.
-We then invoke the virtual function `Rank()` on `ani`
+- In `printRank()`, we invoke the virtual function `Rank()` on parameter `ani`
 - Now, which class's `Rank()` function do we call?
 It depends on the actual type of object being passed in for `ani`!
 - This step can only happen at runtime - our compiler does not know what the actual type of `ani` is until we start running the program and calling the function with arguments